 Hi-resolution photos allow customers to zoom in and examine the product with a fine-tooth comb.

 People are selective (weird) creatures, they'll return a dress because its stitching doesn't match the color of the lettering on the welcome mat outside.

 Although this example may be on the extreme side of customer returns, it serves to highlight a fault in the way many Shopify retailers present their products.

-You should aim to empower your consumers with as much relevant information as possible about a product so they can make a holistic decision based on realistic expectations.
+You should aim to empower your consumers with as much relevant information as possible about a product so they can take a holistic decision based on realistic expectations.

 The last thing you want is a customer sending you a $300 pair of pants back because they didn't like the imprints on the button.

-In this example, the customer can clearly see details like, stiching, product material, and logo from various angles.
+In this example, the customer can clearly see details like stitching, product material, and logo from various angles.

-With the help of Shopify plugins like Imajize and some photographic skill, retailers can quickly incorporate full 360 degree views of their products.
+With the help of Shopify plugins like Imajize and some photographic skills, retailers can quickly incorporate full 360-degree views of their products.

-This approach to displaying a product is very effective, according to the testimony of a high volume Shopify retailer who used 360 degree views of products to give customers a better idea of what they're purchasing.
-With this strategy in place, Camp4 was able to successfully reduce their return rate.
+This approach to displaying a product is very effective, according to the testimony of a high volume Shopify retailer who used 360-degree views of products to give customers a better idea of what they're purchasing.
+With this strategy in place, Camp4 was able to successfully reduce its return rate.

 Instagram photos create realistic expectations: